 We'd argue there's really no such thing as bookshelf speakers.
 Even if that's how yours were advertised, it'll take a sturdy pair of speaker stands to have them sounding their best.

-You needn't spend eye-watering amounts to achieve good support for your speakers.
-There are plenty of affordable options that are rigid and non-resonating, neutralising unwanted cabinet vibrations, thus minimising distortion and improving overall sound quality.
+You needn't spend eye-watering amounts to achieve good support for your speakers, however.
+There are plenty of affordable options that are still rigid and non-resonating, neutralising unwanted cabinet vibrations, thus minimising distortion and improving overall sound quality.

 The technology is such that a fine pair of stands from a few years ago will be a fine pair of stands today, but if you're still propping your speakers up on an MDF bookcase, you'd best think about investing right now.